skylinebin/AlgorithmPractice/DataStructures/README.md

 ## Set

 Using JavaScript to create the Set Structure

+## Dictionary

+Using JavaScript to create the Dictionary Structure and HashTable Structure